BreanaMajors/BreezyIT/README.md

 - 👋 Hi, I’m @BreezyIT
 - 👀 I’m interested in Software Developing.
 - 🌱 I’m currently learning IOS Developing.
-- 💞️ I’m looking to work for a company that specializes in IOS Development, as well as, creating my own apps
+- 💞️ I’m looking to work for a company that specializes in IOS Development, as well as, creating my own apps.
 - 📫 Don't be afraid to reach out!
 Let's chat!

 <!---